 The Authority's Treasury strategy is mainly to borrow or invest in Government institutions or highly credit-rated financial organisations.
-The reclassification of Financial Instruments under the 2018/19 Code has had no impact on the balances sheet values of assets/liabilities.
-The majority of instruments were, and remain, carried at amortised cost, whilst the Property Fund is still carried at fair value (through profit and loss).
-The statutory override until 2024/25 requires any gain/loss on revaluation of the Property Fund to be cleared to a Pooled Investments Adjustment Account and therefore any revaluation currently has no general fund impact.
+The reclassification of Financial Instruments under the 2018/19 Code had no impact on the balance sheet values of assets/liabilities.
+The majority of instruments were, and remain, carried at amortised cost, whilst the Property Fund is carried at fair value (through profit and loss).
+The statutory override until 2022/23 requires any gain/loss on revaluation of the Property Fund to be cleared to a Pooled Investments Adjustment Account and therefore any revaluation currently has no general fund impact.
+Non-current investments carried at amortised cost relate to group undertakings where interest income is received on a routine basis, whilst current investments relate to deposits made with other institutions.